 2 ELLEBOGEN 150 (Ref.
 121370-08351) and 2 ELLEBOGEN 200 (Ref.
 129470-08350)

 Propeller shaft is fixed to the marine engine transmission.
-For obvious reasons, we are interested to have a fixation is straight, so there is not an unbalance of the rotating elements.
+For obvious reasons, we are interested in the fixation being straight, so there is no unbalance of the rotating elements.
 This is to say without an offset.

-In a recent case, a Carlos, Sailboat owner of a Sun Odissey 40.1 who navigates Mediterranean coastline, decided to review the transmission installation as he was observing water drops on the bilge coming from the stuffing box.
+On a recent case, Carlos, Sailboat owner of a Sun Odissey 40.1 who navigates Mediterranean coastline, decided to review the transmission installation as he was observing water drops on the bilge coming from the stuffing box.

-He decided to disassemble the unit and and found out that the propeller shaft and the engine position were not centered .
+He decided to disassemble the unit and found out that the propeller shaft and the engine position were not.
 This is to say, between the engine and the shaft there was an offset.
 The below images show graphically the situation of the engine.

-Carlos, knows that a clean bilge allows us to anticipate to mechanical problems, before they occur.
-When a shaft is forced, problems of different nature may arise.
+Carlos knows that a clean bilge allows to anticipate to mechanical problems, before they occur.
+When the propshaft is forced, problems of different nature may arise.

 From a vibration perspective, a forced propeller shaft will ruin the vibration isolation provided by the flexible engine mounts.
 The Fig 2 image shows an ideal installation.